arancauchi/dark-past/tromelin.md

 COLD OPEN

-In 1761, a ship sank in the Indian Ocean.
-The survivors washed up on a tiny island.
+In 1761, eighty people were abandoned on a tiny island in the Indian Ocean.

+They weren't passengers.
+They were cargo.

+When the ship sank, half of them drowned in the cargo hold — chained together, clawing at walls they couldn't see as the water rose past their waists, their chests, their mouths.

+The survivors made it to shore.
+Built a fire.
+Waited for rescue.

-One man knew where they were.
-He left them to die for someone else's crime.
+One man knew exactly where they were.
+He refused to send a ship — not because he couldn't, but because he wanted someone to pay for a dead man's crime.

-This is the dark story of Tromelin Island.
+They would wait fifteen years.

+Every man who tried to leave that island disappeared.
+The women who stayed were the only ones who survived.

 As always, viewer discretion is advised.